LeanderCS/flask-inputfilter/README.rst

 To use the `InputFilter` class, create a new class that inherits from it and define the fields you want to validate and filter.

-There are numerous filters and validators available, but you can also create your own.
+There are numerous filters and validators available, but you can also create your `own <CREATE_OWN.md>`.
-Refer to the [CREATE_OWN.md](CREATE_OWN.md) file for guidance.

 Definition
 ----------